Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Experiments

-The CEDAR dataset \cite{RN19} consists of English signatures from 55 different writers.
+The CEDAR dataset \cite{RN18} consists of English signatures from 55 writers.
 Each writer contributed 24 genuine signatures for a specific name and had 24 skilled forgeries generated by forgers.
-Following previous studies \cite{RN3, RN10, RN11, RN49, RN50}, we randomly divide the writers into a training set that includes signatures from 50 writers, and a test set that contains signatures from five writers.
-We further randomly reserve five writers’ signatures from the training set for validation.
+To compare the proposed method with state-of-the-art methods, we follow most previous studies \cite{RN2, RN10, RN25, RN41, RN42} to randomly divide the writers into a training set that includes signatures from 50 writers, and a test set that contains signatures from five writers.
+We further randomly reserve five writers from the training set for validation.
 For each writer in the test set, we use one genuine signature as the reference signature and another genuine signature as the questioned signature to form 276 $(24 \times 23/2)$ positive pairs.
-In addition, we form negative pairs by using one genuine signature as the reference and one forged signature as the questioned signature.
-To balance the positive and negative pairs, we follow previous studies and randomly select 276 pairs from the negative pairs.
+Additionally, we form 576 $(24 \times 24)$ negative pairs by using one genuine signature as the reference and one forged signature as the questioned signature.
+Following the strategy of most previous studies, we randomly select the same number of negative pairs as positive pairs to avoid potential bias in performance metrics.
 The final test data consists of 2,760 signature pairs.